 |Secure Token||• The rotation preserves the Secure Token of the account

 • The account remains a Crypto user and a Volume owner : it can unlock the device, install macOS updates, make changes to the startup security policy, initiate an Erase All Content and Settings

 |Slack / Microsoft Teams integration||• EasyLAPS can report to a dedicated channel the status message of its execution

 • Messages can be customized with strings, expected variables and emojis

 • This integration requires the implementation of Slack Incoming Webhooks and Microsoft Teams Incoming Webhooks

 |Logs||• By default, EasyLAPS is executed silently and does not produce Logs

-• The production of Logs, used for debugging purposes and stored only locally on the device, must be explicitly requested
+• The production of Logs, used for information and debugging purposes and stored only locally on the device, must be explicitly requested

 |Trust||EasyLAPS is signed and notarized so you are confident that the software has been checked for any malicious code|